rltervo/rltervo/README.md

 ## Philosophies:
 ### Data Science:
-When it comes to Data Science I am a strong proponent of using the CRISP-DM methodology.
+I am a strong proponent of using the CRISP-DM methodology.
 The reason I favor the CRISP-DM method is the clear and necessary step of making sure that a Data Science Project or effort is firmly grounded in the Business Understanding.
 Being able to make accurate predictions is great but it has to be tied to a business objective or the data is not reaching its full potential.

 ### Programming:
 I believe doing so in a way that is ultimately efficient, reliable, and maintainable.
 In addition, a programmer should play to the strengths of the particular language they are using.